News

 Led by: Kelsey Crouse, Arctic Eider Society

 This project expands the Frontline Worker Program, run by the Issatik Hunter and Trappers Organization (HTO), keeping polar bears and communities safe through patrols.
-The initiative will support longer patrol seasons, deepen documentation of polar bears near town, and expand monitoring to track ecosystem level changes throughout the year.
+Working alongside the Issatik HTO, WWF‑Canada and the Arctic Eider Society, the initiative will support longer patrol seasons, deepen documentation of polar bears near town and expand monitoring to track ecosystem‑level changes year‑round.

 Challenges and Opportunities for Seaweed Development Through Community Engagement in the Îles de la Madeleine